French presidential campaign spotlights Muslim headscarves

 “That’s not true,” countered the woman.
 “I started to wear the veil when I was an older woman … For me it is a sign of being a grandmother.”
 The woman noted that her father had served in the French military for 15 years.

-Macron too debated a woman in a Muslim headscarf on Friday in a lively exchange on broadcaster France-Info.
-He sought to distance himself from Le Pen by saying he would not change any laws, but defended an existing ban on headscarves in schools as part of France’s secular principles.
+Macron, too, debated a woman in a Muslim headscarf on Friday in a lively exchange on broadcaster France-Info.
+He sought to distance himself from Le Pen by saying he would not change any laws.

 The woman, Sara El Attar, said she had felt insulted by previous comments by Macron where he’d suggested that headscarves destabilize relations between men and women.

 French women “have been castigated these recent years for a simple scarf, without any leader deigning to denounce this injustice,” she said.
-And she repeated the argument that many veiled women in France make: That people mistakenly think they’re veiled not through personal choice, but because men make them wear headscarves.
+And she repeated the argument that many veiled women in France make: that people mistakenly think they’re veiled because men make them wear headscarves, not by personal choice.

-Macron sought to defend his record.
-“For me personally, the question of the headscarf is not an obsession,” Macron said.
+“For me personally, the question of the headscarf is not an obsession,” Macron said, seeking to defend his record.

-But critics say his government stoked prejudice against Muslims by cracking down on what it has claimed are efforts by some Muslims to carve out spaces in France for stricter interpretations of Islam.
-The government has gone after some schools, mosques and Islamic associations.
+Le Pen contends that Muslim headscarves serve as a “marker” of Islamist ideology and calls them an “Islamist uniform.”

+According to a theory subscribed to by numerous — but not all — experts, Islamism, or the mixing of religion and politics, is a gateway to radical Islam.

 Follow AP coverage of France’s elections at https://apnews.com/hub/french-election-2022